Complaints Procedure for Flat Clearance Balham

 Our commitment is to deliver safe, reliable and respectful flat clearance services.
 When performance falls short of accepted standards, customers can raise a complaint so we can investigate and resolve the matter.
 Complaints related to damage, missed collections, unsafe practices or unreasonable behaviour by operatives are included.
 The process below is designed to apply consistently across the service area for all types of rubbish removal and flat clearing requests.

-Waste left after a flat clearance requiring reviewAll complaints will be acknowledged promptly.
+A close-up view of a person’s hands sorting plastic bottles and cans into a recycling bin, with several clear plastic bottles, green plastic bottles, and a metal can visible.
+The bottles vary in size and shape, some with caps attached, and are made of transparent or green plastic with textured ridges.
+The background features a blurred outdoor environment with grass, indicating an outdoor cleaning or recycling activity.
+This scene relates to waste management and recycling services offered by Flat Clearance Balham in the borough of Lambeth, emphasizing responsible rubbish disposal and recycling practices.All complaints will be acknowledged promptly.
 On receipt we aim to confirm we have received your concern within three working days and will provide an initial reference number.
 Acknowledgement includes the name of the person handling the issue and a summary of the next steps in the investigation.
 This acknowledgement helps track progress and ensures transparency throughout the handling of the issue.

 How to Make a Formal Complaint